 Driving into Nerja Cueva, the start of the track to the Pinarillo picnic site and Fuente del Esparto is easily seen on the left just before a parking

 area on the right.
-The track is quite rough - vehicles with a low clearance are not advised.
+The track can be quite rough id it has not been recently graded.
 The picnic site appears after 5km.
 Water is available here.

 It is possible to drive a further kilometre along an even rougher track to the Barranco de los Cazadores, where cars can be left on the (dry) floor of